 As a servant leader being the hands and heart of Christ to others in life’s tragedies, TSgt Padgett suggested that helping others is as simple as being aware of the ways you can do so.

 For those who have never led a small group, the prospect of starting such an endeavor might appear daunting and overwhelming given the busy lifestyle of those in the military.
 Here are tips for the new leader to consider both before and after his or her first meeting.
-Before the First Meeting 1.
-Pray about starting a group.
-Let the Holy Spirit speak before launching on your own strength.
-If you still feel led,

 In the Bible-study group, the support group, the discipline group, or the fellowship group, an attitude of love and other-person-centeredness provides a Christlike atmosphere.
 This is why the small group leader must learn to be able to identify and deal with certain potentially disruptive personality types, such as the emotionally needy personality.
 An emotionally needy personality, which may not be nearly as obvious as that of the dominating know-it-all, can be equally disruptive to